MicrosoftDocs/CommunityToolkit/docs/maui/native-library-interop/get-started.md

 }
 ```

+> [!NOTE]
-> NOTE: Slim wrapper API types which will be used by the .NET Binding must be declared as `public` and need to be annoted with `@objc(NameOfType)` and methods also need to be `public`, and can also benefit from similar annotations `@objc(methodName:parameter1:)` where the name and parameters are specified which help influence the binding which objective sharpie will generate.
+> Slim wrapper API types which will be used by the .NET Binding must be declared as `public` and need to be annoted with `@objc(NameOfType)` and methods also need to be `public`, and can also benefit from similar annotations `@objc(methodName:parameter1:)` where the name and parameters are specified which help influence the binding which objective sharpie will generate.

-You can see in this method that the public API surface only uses types which iOS for .NET already is aware of: `NSData`, `String`, `NSError` and a callback.
+You can see in this method that the public API surface only uses types which .NET for iOS is already aware of: `NSData`, `String`, `NSError` and a callback.

 In the `Firebase.MaciOS.Binding` project, the `ApiDefinitions.cs` file contains the binding definition for this slim wrapper API: